David-Maisonave/Axter-Stash/plugins/DupFileManager/README.md

 ### Future Planned Features, Changes, or Fixes
 - Scheduled Changes
   - Add option to report to avoid reloading page after updating report.
 Planned for 1.2.0 Version.
+  - After deleting scene from report, disable preview for the deleted scene on the report.
+Planned for 1.2.0 Version.
   - Remove [Max Dup Process] from the Stash->Plugins GUI.
 This option already exist in advance menu.
 Planned for 1.2.0 Version.
   - Add chat icon to report which on hover, displays a popup window showing scene details content.
 Planned for 1.2.0 Version.
   - Add image icon to report; on hover show scene cover image.
 Planned for 1.2.0 Version.